Why do i get so hot when i sleep: The science of night sweats and overheating

 Your clinician may check weight, blood pressure, and neck circumference; listen to your heart and lungs; and order blood tests such as thyroid function, fasting glucose, complete blood count, and morning testosterone.

 For men with fatigue, snoring, or witnessed pauses in breathing, a home sleep apnea test or overnight lab study is often worth it.
-If low testosterone is suspected, use the thresholds above — total testosterone below 350 ng/dL or free testosterone below 100 pg/mL with symptoms — to guide whether TRT should be discussed.
+If low testosterone is suspected, guidelines recommend confirming low levels with at least two morning tests and assessing for reversible causes before discussing TRT.[4],[5]

-• Keep the bedroom between about 60–67 °F if you can, with a fan or open window to improve air flow.[2]
+- Keep the bedroom between about 60 to 67 °F if you can, with a fan or open window to improve air flow.[2]

-• A warm shower 60–90 minutes before bed can help; as you step out and cool, your core temperature drops and you feel sleepier.
+- A warm shower 60 to 90 minutes before bed can help; as you step out and cool, your core temperature drops and you feel sleepier.

-• Build a 20–30 minute pre‑sleep routine that calms the nervous system: dim lights, breathing exercises, reading, or guided relaxation.
+- Build a 20 to 30 minute pre‑sleep routine that calms the nervous system: dim lights, breathing exercises, reading, or guided relaxation.

 Once you have data and basic sleep hygiene in place, work with your doctor to tackle drivers:

-• Low testosterone or androgen therapy: Follow evidence‑based TRT guidelines, and address weight, fitness, and sleep apnea in parallel, not just the lab number.
+- Low testosterone or androgen therapy: Follow evidence‑based TRT guidance, confirm low testosterone on repeat morning testing, and address weight, fitness, and sleep apnea in parallel, not just the lab number.[4],[5]

-Re‑check your sleep, symptoms, and logs after 4–6 weeks.
+Re‑check your sleep, symptoms, and logs after 4 to 6 weeks.
 If you are still waking hot and exhausted, push for a deeper workup with a sleep specialist or endocrinologist.

 Myth vs Fact